Mogenini/EvidenceMesa/README.md

 - Mariana Fernández de la Torre
 - Marcela Hernández Ramírez
 - Fernando Emiliano Tavera Moreno

----
+Working City Simulation Project / Evidence

-## Project Overview
+## Project Overview:
 This project simulates a working city environment using a multi-agent model.

-### Features
-- **Collision Detection**: Real-time detection of potential collisions between agents.
-- **Traffic Flow**: Agents navigate the city while adhering to predefined street directions.
-- **Collisions**: Simulates possible collisions between agents, highlighting traffic behavior and potential risks.
+Some of the features are:
+Collision Detection: Car agents can avoid and depending on the situation and the movements that it will be doing after making a step.
+This also permit's us to maintain realism to the simulation, which helps us in understanding how a model and differnte types of agent work.
-- **Semaphores**: Integration of traffic lights to control flow and emulate real-world street regulation.
+Semaphores: Integration of traffic lights to control flow and simulate real-world street regulation.

----

-## Key Features

-### **Agent-Based Modeling**
-- Different agents represent vehicles, pedestrians, and other city entities.
-- Each agent type has distinct behaviors and decision-making processes.

-### **Grid System**
-- The city is represented as a grid with designated areas for parking, streets, and intersections.

-### **Collision Detection**
-- Real-time collision detection simulates accidents or blocked pathways.

-### **Traffic Control**
-- Traffic lights (semaphores) regulate the flow of agents, mimicking real-world systems.

-### **Dynamic Directions**
-- Streets have predefined one-way or two-way directions, influencing agent movement and creating realistic traffic scenarios.

----
+The goal of this project is to learn about how we could program differente models and agents.

-## How It Works
+## How the program works:

-1. **Initialization**
-   - The simulation begins with a set of agents, each assigned starting and destination points.
-   - Vehicles can start either in a parking lot or on the streets.
+The simulation initializes with a set of agents, each assigned a starting and ending position.
+Vehicles can either start in a parking lot or on the streets.
+Traffic lights and street directions guide their movement, and collision mechanisms handle potential interactions between agents.

-2. **Agent Movement**
-   - Agents navigate the grid, guided by traffic lights and street directions.

-3. **Collision Management**
-   - Collision mechanisms handle interactions between agents, simulating accidents or blocked paths.

-4. **City Elements**
-   - The simulation utilizes a grid-based system where agents interact with predefined properties such as parking areas, intersections, and traffic signals.

----
-## Requirements
-To Run and Edit the Project

-Ensure Unity is installed on your system.

-Install ProBuilder:
-Open Unity.

-Go to Window > Package Manager.

-Search for ProBuilder in the Unity Registry.

-Click install

----
+To run the program, please install all of the dependencies and to run the code use the following:

+solara run app.py
 ## Credits Prebas Unity

 The following assets were used under their respective licenses: